wangterry88/CMUH-GenePipeline/README.md

-## CMUH-GenePipeline
+## GenePipeline

-1. A comprehensive Linux-based package for SNP array analysis in CMUH
+1. A comprehensive Linux-based package for SNP array analysis

 2. Demo of Pipeline is in `Demo.md`